cokelaer/easydev/README.txt

 several packages within a single namespace), get_share_directory of any package, functions that are used often such as type checking...

+In addition, common tools are provided.
+For instance, convertor to common color representation (e.g., RGB, HSV).

 For a full documentation, see the sphinx documentation at `<http://pythonhosted.org/easydev/>`_